Sponge-Bas/autothread/README.md

 the other running threads/processes to give them a change to handle the exit gracefully.
 If you want the threads to clean things up before exiting, just intercept the `KeyboardInterrupt` exeption and do the cleanup (just like you would in a single threaded case).

+## Known issues
+- Is it currently not possible to use `autothread.multiprocessed` within a class on a Windows machine due to issues with pickling the class.
+A fix will come soon.